sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 val x = E; val y = x
 ```

 But when a stateful variable is involved, the concept of equality is not as straightforward.
-"Being the same" is defined by the property of **operational equivalence**. x and y are operationally equivalent if no possible test can distinsuish between them.
+"Being the same" is defined by the property of **operational equivalence**. x and y are operationally equivalent if no possible test can distinguish between them.

 Considering two variables x and y, if you can create a function f so that f(x, y) returns a different result than f(x, x) then x and y are different.
 If no such function exist x and y are the same.